yojeero/config_linux/README.md

 ### Wallpapers

-Wallpapers in different resolutions: from 1920x1080 to 3840x2160 resolution.
+Wallpapers in different resolutions: from 1920x1080px to 3840x2160px.
 Copy in the home directory.
 Select wallpaper in the setings.

 ### Music